Program Costs and Payments:

-The UW Study Abroad Office can provide you with a budget of estimated expenses for your program.
+The UW Study Abroad online brochure includes a budget of estimated expenses for your program.
 Keep in mind that each student has different needs and preferences, and yours will affect your actual budget!

 Withdrawal Costs and Procedures

-- Once you've submitted your contract, the $350 UW Study Abroad fee (due at the beginning of the quarter) will be charged whether or not you attend the program.
+- Once you've submitted your contract, the $485 UW Study Abroad fee (due at the beginning of the quarter) will be charged whether or not you attend the program.
 In addition, you will be charged $100 as a partial CHID Administrative Fee.
 (Effective for programs Summer 2024 and onward, the full $375 fee will be charged unless an Emergency Withdrawal Petition is officially approved by UW Study Abroad.).

 - You may be responsible for additional costs, depending on when you withdraw.
 There is a withdrawal schedule on your payment contract.
 The later you withdraw, the more you must pay.

 - To withdraw, submit a withdrawal request form to the UW Study Abroad Office.
 The official withdrawal date will be the date this form is received by the UW Study Abroad Office.